Irgun and Lehi internment in Africa: The bloody incident

 Relations with the command staff were generally good, albeit with one notable exception.
-On January 17, 1946, in the Sembel camp Sudanese guards shot and killed two detainees, Eliyahu Ezra of the Irgun and Shaul Hagalili of the Lehi.
+On January 17, 1946, in the Sembel camp, Sudanese guards shot and killed two detainees, Irgun member Eliyahu Ezra and Lehi member Shaul Hagalili.
 The incident started when Ezra refused to back off from a fence as ordered, and he was shot and wounded.
 Other detainees carried Ezra to the gate for transfer to a first aid station outside the camp.
 When the guards refused to let them out, the detainees began banging on the gate, causing the guards to open fire, killing Ezra and Hagalili and wounding 12 others.
 The gate was then opened, and the wounded were evacuated to a military hospital.
 For reasons that remain unclear, the British refused to transfer the bodies to burial in Eretz Israel.
 Ezra and Hagalili were temporarily buried in the Jewish cemetery of Asmara.
 Their bodies were transferred to Israel for burial in 1949.

 The Yishuv was infuriated, and demanded the appointment of an inquiry committee, but the British army insisted that the guards behaved correctly.
 Rabbi Yitzhak HaLevi Herzog was eventually sent to the camp as moderator, and his activity was more satisfactory to the British than the detainees.